 9. Villa Borghese gardens

 The final stop of the day is the park surrounding Villa Borghese.
+Even though you only have two days in Rome, it’s important to relax and get a taste of la dolce vita.

 Now all there is to do is wander into the park, find a spot to sit down, and relax.
 Remember your snacks and drinks you got before reaching Piazza del Popolo?
 Well, grab your sandwich, open a bottle of wine, and enjoy the rest of your Roman afternoon.